You don’t have to get a college degree to earn more money this year.

 Learning the skills to do transcription can lead to career opportunities in legal, finance, and hospital settings.
 You can also use the skill to do closed captioning work for videos.
 Transcribing involves the process of listening to audio recordings and writing down word-for-word everything you hear using specialized software.

 Training can be done via online classes and can take up to 90 days to complete.
-The Transcription Certification Institute offers an online course for $699.
+The Transcription Certification Institute offers an online course for a one-time $499 fee or $199 a month for three months.

 17. Graphic design